deepsense-ai/seahorse/docs/workflowfile.md

 ## Overview

-The main purpose of the workflow files is to store information about a [workflow](deeplang_overview.html#workflows) design and results of its execution.
+The main purpose of the workflow files is to store information about a [workflow's](deeplang_overview.html#workflows) design and results of its execution.
 Workflow files use JSON format.

-Manual modifications to the workflow file are not necessary - workflow can be created using Seahorse graphical interface and exported to a JSON file.
+Manual modifications to the workflow file are not necessary - workflow can be created using Seahorse's graphical interface and exported to a JSON file.
 Working with workflow files is only necessary when using [Batch Workflow Executor](./batch_workflow_executor_overview.html).
 In that case, the results of workflow execution are stored on disk.
 The result file contains detailed reports for each entity produced by executed operations, which may be useful for